Project Management for Medical and Laboratory Equipment Acquisition

 Issue Resolution

-Communicate with the Warehouse Logistics Team
+Communicate with the Warehouse Logistics Teams

-Communicating with the Direct-to-Site (DTS) Delivery Team
+Communicate with the Direct-to-Site (DTS) Delivery Teams

 Delivery, Installation, and Paperwork Review